Thaai

-Thaai is a 1974 Indian Tamil-language film, directed by D. Yoganand.
+Thaai is a 1974 Indian Tamil-language drama film, directed by D. Yoganand.
 The film stars Sivaji Ganesan, Jayalalithaa, Kumari Padmini and S. Varalakshmi.
 It was released on 7 March 1974.

 Plot

 Samidurai, a habitual gambler had fled the country to Singapore with a wrong impression that he had accidentally murdered his pregnant wife Karpagam.
 With the help of his sister Mangalam and her husband, he changes his name to Duraisami and gets an employment.
 Soon his fortune changes as Duraisami gets lucky to inherit the wealth of his boss.

 But, Karpagam had survived and is living in Vadipatti with Anandan, her son and Kaveri, a girl who is believed to be Anandan's sister.
 Anandan grows up into an unruly youngster, gambling with Minor Arunagiri, picking up quarrels with people and walking out of every job he gets due to one reason or the other.
 But he remains respectful to his mother and showers affection to his sister Kaveri.
 He is also in love with Sivakami, daughter of Chinnaiah Pillai, a good Samaritan who keeps helping Karpagam and her children.

 Karpagam, with her hard earned savings purchases a piece of land for her son Anandan as he couldn't stick to any job.
 But, he continues his acquaintance with Minor Arunagiri until the latter in a drunken state attempts to outrage the modesty of Kaveri letting Anandan watch helplessly.
 In a fit of rage, Anandan breaks Minor Arunagiri's left hand after rescuing his sister from his devilish friend.
 Anandan repents for his mistakes and promises his mother to behave properly in the future.

 In the meanwhile, Duraisami acquires huge plots of land in the village and Anandan is among the ten lessees, thanks to Chinnaiah Pillai.
 Anandan and Chinnaiah Pillai travel to Chennai to meet Duraisami and the estranged father and son meet for the first time without realizing their actual relationship.
 Duraisami still lives with his sister Mangalam and her son Kumar.
 Kumar, being a money-minded person attempts to tarnish the image of Anandan during his stay in Chennai only to get disappointed as Duraisami develops impeccable faith and affection for Anandan.

 As harvest season approaches, Duraisami sends Karpagam and Kumar to Vadipatti, assuring to reach the village after a few days.
 Kumar, after reaching the village joins hands with Minor Arunagiri and plot against Anandan.
 Kumar conspires to marry Sivakami and convinces Minor Arunagiri to forego his fascination for the girl to which the greedy Minor Arunagiri agrees.

 Eventually, Duraisami visits the village and evinces keen interest in the plot of land that Karpagam had bought for Anandan.
 Anandan politely refuses to sell the land citing sentimental reasons which Duraisami accepts and gives up the idea.
 However, Karpagam who hadn't seen Duraisami yet, develops a negative impression about Duraisami and vehemently refuses to accept Anandan's explanations.